ljhearne/LST-bids/README.md

 ## Cite
 [Please cite this paper](https://www.jneurosci.org/content/37/35/8399): Hearne, L. J., Cocchi, L., Zalesky, A., & Mattingley.
 (2017).
 Reconfiguration of brain network architectures between resting state and complexity-dependent cognitive reasoning, Journal of Neuroscience

+## Issues
+If you have questions or concerns about the data (e.g., missing data) please submit an _issue_ on the GitHub repository or contact me via email.

 ## Credit
 Luke Hearne, Luca Cocchi and Jason Mattingley designed the intial experiment Luke Hearne, with the help of Zoie Nott and Oscar Jacoby collected the data